White Sands National Park Camping Guide

 White Sands National Park Camping at a Glance

 Even when backcountry camping is open, White Sands has no frontcountry car camping or RV sites inside the park.
 All overnight camping is primitive, hike-in only, with ten designated backcountry sites located along a marked loop trail in the heart of the dunes.
 These sites require a permit obtained in person on the day of your trip (first-come, first-served at the park entrance).
 Campers must carry in all water and gear and pack out all waste -- an exciting but challenging way to experience the dunes up close.
-For 2025, the backcountry camping area remains closed indefinitely (no permits are being issued) as the park rehabilitates the sites and trail.
+As of 2026, backcountry camping remains closed indefinitely (no permits are being issued) as the park rehabilitates the sites and trail.
+Check the White Sands Current Conditions page for any reopening updates before your trip.

-Fortunately, ample camping options surround White Sands.
-Just 15-30 minutes outside the park you'll find developed campgrounds with amenities like water, showers, and electric hookups, as well as free dispersed camping near White Sands on public lands.
+Fortunately, multiple camping options surround White Sands.
+Just 15-30 minutes outside the park, developed campgrounds offer amenities like water, showers, and electric hookups, along with free dispersed camping near White Sands on public lands.
 The most popular nearby camping base is Oliver Lee Memorial State Park, nestled in Dog Canyon with tent and RV sites (and even a trail into the mountains).
 In Alamogordo, private campgrounds like the KOA offer full hookups, pools, and even loaner sleds for the dunes.
-Whether you prefer roughing it under desert stars or relaxing at a campground with all the comforts, you'll find a spot to suit your style near White Sands.
+Whether you prefer roughing it under desert stars or relaxing at a campground with all the comforts, there's a spot to suit your style near White Sands.

 White Sands National Park Campground Quick Facts